rachelailing/nsw-automation/docs/implementation.md

 - The final question accepts and stores a real outcome.
 - Successful and unsuccessful actions are distinguishable.
 - A completed case records its evidence and configuration versions.
+- Every proposed knowledge change receives a recorded validation and risk decision.
+- Low-risk changes can follow the automated policy path, while threshold and safety changes cannot bypass an engineer.
+- MCP knowledge tools are read-only, project-scoped, and audited.
 - All current tests and the end-to-end acceptance scenario pass.